 The People Accelerator also leverages the capabilities of Microsoft’s Power Platform: Power BI to analyze data and create reports, Power Apps to develop applications and automate processes using low-code tools, Power Automate to build solutions that integrate with third party systems, and Power Virtual Agents to create virtual agents, like chatbots, with little to no coding required.

 You’ll see how you can optimize your workforce based on attributes you require, like location, skills, or availability.
-In this recording, Andrew Welch, VP and Director of Cloud Application Platform, and Betsy Appleby, VP and Global Industry Director of Public Sector, introduce HSO’s People Accelerator, sharing real success stories and demonstrating the potential of People Accelerator.
+In this recording, you'll hear real success stories and demonstrating the potential of HSO's People Accelerator.